beancount/docs/docs/beancount_design_doc.md

 Regardless, functional programming is not so much an attribute of the language used to implement our programs than of the guarantees we build into its structure.
 A language that supports strong guarantees helps to enforce this.
 But if, even by just using a set of conventions, we manage to *mostly* avoid mutability, we have a *mostly* functional program that avoids *most* of the pitfalls that occur from unpredictable mutations and our code is that much easier to maintain.
 Programs with no particular regard for where mutation occurs are most difficult to maintain.
 By avoiding most of the mutation in a functional approach, we avoid most of those problems.

--   Most of the data structures used in Beancount are [<span class="underline">namedtuples</span>](https://docs.python.org/3/library/collections.html#collections.namedtuple), which make the modification of their attributes inconvenient on purpose.
+-   Most of the data structures used in Beancount are [<u>namedtuples</u>](https://docs.python.org/3/library/collections.html#collections.namedtuple), which make the modification of their attributes inconvenient on purpose.

 -   Most of the code will attempt to avoid mutation, except for local state (within a function) or in a narrow scope that we can easily wrap our head around.
 Where mutation is possible, by convention I try to avoid it by default.
 When we do mutation, I try to document the effects.

 -   I avoid the creation of classes which mutate their internal state, except for a few cases (e.g. the web application).
 I prefer functions to objects and where I define classes I mostly avoid inheritance.

-These properties are especially true for all the small objects: Amount, Lot, Position, Posting objects, and all the directives types from [<span class="underline">beancount.core.data</span>](https://github.com/beancount/beancount/tree/master/beancount/core/data.py).
+These properties are especially true for all the small objects: Amount, Lot, Position, Posting objects, and all the directives types from [<u>beancount.core.data</u>](https://github.com/beancount/beancount/tree/master/beancount/core/data.py).

 On the other hand, the Inventory object is nearly always used as an accumulator and *does* allow the modification of its internal state (it would require a special, persistent data structure to avoid this).
 You have to be careful how you share access to Inventory objects… and modify them, if you ever do.

 Finally, the loader produces lists of directives which are all simple `namedtuple` objects.
 These lists form the main application state.
 I’ve avoided placing these inside some special container and instead pass them around explicitly, on purpose.
 Instead of having some sort of big “application” object, I’ve trimmed down all the fat and all your state is represented in two things: A dated and sorted list of directives which can be the subject of stream processing and a list of constant read-only option values.
 I think this is simpler.

 *I credit my ability to make wide-ranging changes to a mid-size Python codebase to the adoption of these principles.
-I would love to have **types** in order to safeguard against another class of potential errors, and I plan to experiment with [<span class="underline">Python 3.5’s upcoming typing module</span>](https://www.python.org/dev/peps/pep-0484/).*
+I would love to have **types** in order to safeguard against another class of potential errors, and I plan to experiment with [<u>Python 3.5’s upcoming typing module</u>](https://www.python.org/dev/peps/pep-0484/).*

 ### Summary<a id="summary"></a>